Erasure-cooling, control, and hyper-entanglement of motion in optical tweezers: Material and Methods

 \subsection{Fundamental limits of sideband cooling and erasure correction cooling}

 In the main text, we experimentally show that erasure correction cooling (ECC) using the replacement method leads to higher $P_0$ than a simulation of idealized sideband cooling (SC), for a specific range of parameters.
 Here we explain why, on a fundamental level, this new cooling mechanism leads to a larger $P_0$ than SC for any trapping frequency.
 We further determine the scaling of the ECC efficiency in the sideband resolved and Lamb-Dicke regimes, as a function of the trap frequency.
+In brief, in the limit of low trap depth the sideband cooling efficiency becomes limited by (i) off-resonant coupling to higher motional states owing to the finite Rabi frequency (here $2 \pi \times 2.5\, \text{kHz}$) used to cool the atoms, and (ii) photon recoil during spontaneous emission.
+Conversely, ECC is (i) less sensitive to errors coming from the finite Rabi frequency because they can be partially erased, and (ii) not limited by photon recoil since cooling does not rely on spontaneous emission from a cooling state.
+Instead, ECC is primarily limited by tweezer-induced heating during error correction.